UnionOfRAD/manual/en/models/validation.md

 ### Providing Custom Validation Messages in the Template

-In order to make enable this feature you must use _named validation rules_.
+In order to make use of this feature, you must use _named validation rules_.

 This allows easier translation of messages and customization in case there is no control over the model (i.e. developing a "theme" for a customer without touching